AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

 Should return clear error messages

 #### CLI prompt:
-*Generate a 1-paragraph specifiction for an email validation function.
-Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages*
+*$Generate a 1-paragraph specifiction for an email validation function.
+Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages$*

 #### Output:
 *The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
 The function must ensure the email address contains exactly one "@" symbol separating the local part from the domain.
 Furthermore, it must verify that the domain contains a valid top-level domain (TLD) consisting of at least two alphabetical characters, preceded by a dot (e.g.,".com", ".org").
 If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").*